NET WORTH: $700 million, estimated

 CIVIL LIBERTIES: Lear co-founded People For the American Way, a nonprofit "designed to speak out for Bill of Rights guarantees and to monitor violations of constitutional freedoms."
-Lear Family Foundation grantees have included Mother Jones, Equality Now, ACLU Foundation of Southern California, and Death Penalty Focus, a nonprofit "committed to the abolition of the death penalty through public education, grassroots organizing and political advocacy, media outreach, and domestic and international coalition building."
+Lear Family Foundation grantees include Mother Jones, Equality Now, ACLU Foundation of Southern California, and Death Penalty Focus, a nonprofit "committed to the abolition of the death penalty through public education, grassroots organizing and political advocacy, media outreach, and domestic and international coalition building."

 ENVIRONMENT: Lear's wife, Lyn, is a social and political activist whose main passions are the arts and the environment, with a focus on climate change.
 Lyn, Lear, and Cindy and Alan Horn co-founded Environmental Media Association (EMA), "a nonprofit created to inspire and coordinate an entertainment industry response to the global environmental crisis."
-The Lear Family Foundation's grantmaking has supported EMA, as well as places like Oceana, Heal the Bay, Rainforest Alliance, Global Green USA, NRDC, Conservation International, and 350.org, an "international effort to raise awareness of the need to decrease carbon dioxide concentration in the atmosphere to 350 parts per million."
+The Lear Family Foundation's grantmaking has supported EMA, as well as organizations like Oceana, Heal the Bay, Rainforest Alliance, Global Green USA, NRDC, Conservation International, and 350.org, an "international effort to raise awareness of the need to decrease carbon dioxide concentration in the atmosphere to 350 parts per million."
 At least $1.3 million went to Peconic Land Trust in Eastern Long Island last decade.

 ARTS: In addition to Lear's long Hollywood career, Lyn is also the president of Lyn Lear Productions, a trustee at Sundance Institute, and serves on the board of LACMA.
 Recent outfits receiving money include LACMA, Sundance Institute, Ballet Hispanico in New York, Friends of UCLA Jazz, and MusiCares.

 EDUCATION: USC Annenberg School for Communication is the site of the Norman Lear Center, "a multidisciplinary research and public policy center dedicated to exploring the convergence of entertainment, commerce and society."
-Other grantees have included the Martin Marty Center for the Advanced Study of Religion at University of Chicago, and Harvard Westlake School.
+Other grantees include the Martin Marty Center for the Advanced Study of Religion at University of Chicago, and Harvard Westlake School.